 Medication is the strategic tool

 Weight loss medications can be powerful tools when used strategically and under physician supervision.
-At YooshMD, medication is part of a structured metabolic program — not a standalone solution.*
+At YooshMD, medication such as Foundayo® is part of a structured metabolic program — not a standalone solution.

 GLP-1 receptor analogs